-a) Minor loss of balance.

-- b) Performing a movement in an incorrect or incomplete manner such as failure to fully execute a block or punching off target. - c) Asynchronous movement, such as delivering a technique before the body transition is completed, or in the case of team kata; failing to do a movement in unison. - d) Use of audible cues (from any other person, including other team members) or theatrics such as stamping the feet, slapping the chest, arms, or karate-gi, or inappropriate exhalation, will automatically be penalized by the judges deducting the total portion of the score for the technical performance of the kata (and thus losing one third of the total score for the performance) - e) Belt coming loose to the extent that it is coming off the hips during the performance. - f) Time wasting, including prolonged marching, excessive bowing or prolonged pause before starting the performance. - g) Causing injury by lack of controlled technique during Bunkai.
+- a) Minor loss of balance. - b) Performing a movement in an incorrect or incomplete manner such as failure to fully execute a block or punching off target. - c) Asynchronous movement, such as delivering a technique before the body transition is completed, or in the case of team kata; failing to do a movement in unison. - d) Use of audible cues (from any other person, including other team members) or theatrics such as stamping the feet, slapping the chest, arms, or karate-gi, or inappropriate exhalation, will automatically be penalized by the judges deducting the total portion of the score for the technical performance of the kata (and thus losing one third of the total score for the performance) - e) Belt coming loose to the extent that it is coming off the hips during the performance. - f) Time wasting, including prolonged marching, excessive bowing or prolonged pause before starting the performance. - g) Distracting Judges by moving around while the opponent is performing - h) Causing injury by lack of controlled technique during Bunkai.

 - I. Kata is not a dance or theatrical performance.
 It must adhere to the traditional values and principles.
 It must be realistic in fighting terms and display concentration, power, and potential impact in its techniques.
 It must demonstrate strength, power, and speed as well as grace, rhythm, and balance. - II.
 In Team Kata, all three team members must start the Kata facing in the same direction and towards the Chief Judge. - III.
 The members of the team must demonstrate competence in all aspects of the Kata performance, as well as synchronisation. - IV.
-It is the sole responsibility of the coach or the competitor to ensure that the Kata as notified to the score table is appropriate for that particular round.
+It is the sole responsibility of the coach or the competitor to ensure that the Kata as notified to the score table is appropriate for that particular round. - V. Although performing a scissor takedown technique to the neck (Kani Basami) area in performing Bunkai is prohibited, a scissor takedown to the body is permitted.